Individual Examination Arrangements (on-campus exams)

 DDS Contact Details: +44 (0)20 7320 2848 / studentservices@londonmet.ac.uk

-If you have a diagnosed disability or difficulty that is likely to impact your exam performance then you can apply for Individual Exam Arrangements.
+If you have a disability or learning difficulty that is likely to impact your exam performance then you can register with the DDS for Individual Exam Arrangements to be recommended.
 This includes:

 • Students with a disability as defined under the Equality Act (2010).

-• Students with a Specific Learning Difficulty (SpLD).
+• Students with a Specific Learning Difference (SpLD).

 We are also able to recommend Individual Exam Arrangements for temporary illnesses or injuries such as a broken arm.
 Students should contact the DDS to meet with a DDS Advisor to discuss their needs and provide appropriate medical evidence.
 Temporary Individual Exam Arrangements apply to individual exam periods.

-Students are assessed according to their needs and in light of the supporting medical evidence.
+Students are assessed according to their needs.
 Arrangements are bespoke and will vary from student to student.
 Arrangements may include some of the following:

 • Use of a computer